MVladislav/ansible-cis-ubuntu-2404/README.md

 ## Notes

-- section :: 6.1.2.1 **Configure systemd-journal-remote**
-  - is configured, but not in deep tested _(default not setup with remote logging)_
 - section :: 4.3 **Configure nftables**
   - is configured, but not in deep tested _(default ufw is used from section 4.2)_
 - section :: 4.4 **Configure iptables**
   - is configured, but not in deep tested _(default ufw is used from section 4.2)_
 - section :: 5.3 **Pluggable Authentication Modules** :: 5.4 **User Accounts and Environment**
   - could be tested deeper, base tests are performed and for secure only used for fresh os install
+- section :: 6.1.2.1 **Configure systemd-journal-remote**
+  - is configured, but not in deep tested _(default not setup with remote logging)_
+- section :: 6.1.3.6 **Ensure rsyslog is configured to send logs to a remote log host**
+  - is configured, but not in deep tested _(default not setup with remote logging)_

 ## Requirements